Acoustic black and white holes of potential flow in a tube: Introduction

 However, the essence of the Hawking radiation does not lie in astrophysical black holes themselves but rather in the spacetime structure of an event horizon.
-Therefore it is expected that a similar physical system may also exhibit something like Hawking radiation.
+Therefore, it is expected that a similar physical system may also exhibit something like Hawking radiation.
 From this point of view, in 1981, Unruh demonstrated that the acoustic analogue of black holes admits the thermal spectrum of the Hawking radiation~\cite{Unruh1981}.
 So far, many researchers have proposed various analogue models in different fields of physics.
-As for the hydrodynamical system, we have analogue black holes in the Laval nozzle models~\cite{Sakagami:2001ph,Furuhashi:2006dh,Okuzumi:2007hf,Cuyubamba:2013iwa,daRocha:2017lqj}, surface gravity wave models~\cite{Schutzhold:2002rf} and draining bathtub models~\cite{Visser:1997ux,basak2003a, basak2002b,Berti:2004ju,Oliveira2010,Cherubini2005,Cherubini:2011zza}.
-For other fields, the analogue models are also proposed in the Bose-Einstein condensation (BEC)~\cite{Garay:1999sk,Barcelo:2001ca}, electronic wave guide~\cite{Schutzhold:2004tv}, superfluid ${}^3{\rm He}$~\cite{Jacobson:1998ms} and so on.
-Using these analogies, many interesting physics involving the Hawking radiation have been actually observed in the laboratory experiments such as surface gravity waves~\cite{Rousseaux:2007is, Jannes:2010sa,Weinfurtner:2010nu, Rousseaux:2010md, Torres:2016iee}, optical fibers~\cite{Philbin:2007ji,Faccio:2009yw} and BEC~\cite{Lahav:2009wx, Steinhauer:2014dra, MunozdeNova:2018fxv, Kolobov:2019qfs} (also see the reviews~\cite{Barcelo:2005fc,Almeida:2022otk}).
+As for the hydrodynamical system, we have analog black holes in the Laval nozzle models~\cite{Sakagami:2001ph,Furuhashi:2006dh,Okuzumi:2007hf,Cuyubamba:2013iwa,daRocha:2017lqj}, surface gravity wave models~\cite{Schutzhold:2002rf}, and draining bathtub models~\cite{Visser:1997ux,basak2003a, basak2002b,Berti:2004ju,Oliveira2010,Cherubini2005,Cherubini:2011zza}.
+For other fields, the analog models are also proposed in the Bose-Einstein condensation (BEC)~\cite{Garay:1999sk,Barcelo:2001ca}, electronic wave guide~\cite{Schutzhold:2004tv}, superfluid ${}^3{\rm He}$~\cite{Jacobson:1998ms}, and so on.
+Using these analogies, many interesting physics involving the Hawking radiation have been actually observed in the laboratory experiments such as surface gravity waves~\cite{Rousseaux:2007is, Jannes:2010sa,Weinfurtner:2010nu, Rousseaux:2010md, Torres:2016iee,Euve:2021mnj}\footnote{Recently, it was argued that the analogy in the surface gravity wave should be treated carefully since the analogy no longer works for the nonlinear regime~\cite{Euve:2021mnj}, in which some earlier experiments (say Ref.~\cite{Weinfurtner:2010nu}, for example) took place.}, optical fibers~\cite{Philbin:2007ji,Faccio:2009yw}, and BEC~\cite{Lahav:2009wx, Steinhauer:2014dra, MunozdeNova:2018fxv, Kolobov:2019qfs} (also see the reviews~\cite{Barcelo:2005fc,Almeida:2022otk}).

 For the realization in the hydrodynamics, a simple one-dimensional model is the Laval nozzle model~\cite{Sakagami:2001ph}, where changing the cross section of the flow creates the sound horizon at the narrow throat of the nozzle.
-Another simple model is the draining bathtub model~\cite{Visser:1997ux}, where the sound horizon is formed by the steady planer flow only with radial and tangental velocity.
+Another simple model is the draining bathtub model~\cite{Visser:1997ux}, where the sound horizon is formed by the steady planer flow only with radial and tangential velocity.
 The bathtub models can be used to prove the superradiant instability that involves a rotating horizon~\cite{basak2003a, basak2002b,Berti:2004ju}.